lua-cookbook/lua-cookbook/src/book/en_US/08-errors.md

 There can also be a second parameter that indicates where the error came from:

     function not_right_error()
         error("was not right",2) -- i.e, _calling_ function raised this
     end

     --> error still reported at this line if not right then not_right_error() end

-The function `assert` raises an error if a condition fails:
+The function `assert` raises an error if a condition fails; it may be given an optional message.

     --> message 'assertion failed...."
     assert(n > 0)
     --> message "size must be positive"
     assert(n > 0,"size must be positive")

-The equivalent Lua version looks like this:
+An equivalent Lua version looks like this:

     function assert(value,message)
         if not value then